laderast/flowDashboard/readme.md

 Please refer to the vignette in the `sampleFlowDashboard` repo for more info on building the data objects that plug into `flowDashboard`: https://github.com/laderast/sampleFlowDashboard/blob/master/docs/gvhdVignette.Rmd

+Also, please refer to `?QCOFromGatingSet`, `?GOFromGatingSet`, and `?PEOFromGatingSet` for what inputs you need.
+If you have provided your annotation as `phenoData` for your `GatingSet`, you should be able to build the objects easily.

 More documentation on the data objects is forthcoming.

+## Dropping Objects Into the Reference Implementation

+If you save your objects (named `QCO`, `GO` and `PEO`) and your gating images in the `sampleFlowDashboard/data` folder, you should just be able to load them directly into the reference implementation in `global.R`.

 ## Interested in Contributing?